 Red Pocket Mobile does not participate in the Lifeline program at this time.
-Red Pocket Mobile participates in the ACP program, apply at redpocket.com/assist.
+However, it does participate in the ACP program; new ACP applications will no longer be accepted after February 7th, 2024.

-At this time, Red Pocket Mobile does not provide service for Lifeline approved applicants, but this may change in the future.
+At this time, Red Pocket Mobile does not provide service for Lifeline-approved applicants, but this may change.

 This website can help locate Lifeline service providers: https://data.usac.org/publicreports/CompaniesNearMe/Download/Report